hl7au/au-fhir-erequesting/input/pagecontent/index.md

 - [Support](support.html): These pages provide supporting material for implementation of AU eRequesting.
   - [Downloads](downloads.html): This page provides links to downloadable artefacts.
   - [License and Legal](license.html): This page outlines the license and legal requirements for material in AU eRequesting.
+- [Change Log](changes.html): This page documents the changes across versions of this guide.

 ### Collaboration
 This guide is the product of collaborative work undertaken with participants from: